nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 3 / 2 = 1
 ```

-TODO
 `3` is the dividend, `2` is the divisor, and `1` is the quotient.
 What about the remainder?
 We use the modulo operator.
 ```md
 3 % 2 = 1
 ```

-Here, again, `3` is the dividend, `2` is the divisor, but the result of the modulo operation, the remaidner, is `1`.
+Here, again, `3` is the dividend, `2` is the divisor, but the result of the modulo operation, the remainder, is `1`.

-TODO

 Let's start simple and convert `0` to binary.
 What is the quotient of the following:
 ```